bioinformaticsdotca/BiCG_2019/Review/R_and_unix_review.md

 #### Vectors

 Vectors contain multiple pieces of data.
 The elements of a vector must all be of the same type (numeric, logical, character).
-The `c()` function combines the items inside the round brackets and can be used to create a new vector.
+The `c()` function combines the items inside the round brackets and can be used to create a new vector:

 ```r